Heat current and entropy production rate in local non-Markovian quantum dynamics of global Markovian evolution: Conclusion

 \section{Conclusion}

 We have delved into the important and well-known concepts of heat current and entropy production rate in open quantum evolutions.
 These quantities appear, for example, in the balance relation for entropy, which is a form of continuity equation for entropy.
-We inquired about the response of these quantities when we go over from a Markovian evolution to a non-Markovian one.
-We considered a collection of non-Markovian evolutions by looking at the reduced dynamics of a single system among two interacting systems, where the duo is immersed in a heat bath and collectively undergoing a Markovian evolution.
-The collection of non-Markovian evolutions is generated by choosing several paradigmatic examples of the interaction Hamiltonian acting on the two system.
-And the Markovian limit of the dynamics is obtained by choosing to ignore the existence of the other system when examining any one's evolution.
-It may be noted that the Markovian limit thus obtained is not equivalent to the non-Markovian case when the latter's systems are not interacting.
-We checked the non-Markovianity of the evolutions by using the Breuer-Laine-Piilo and Rivas-Hulega-Plenio methods.
-We were interested in understanding the part of the heat current and entropy production rate of the entirety of the two systems - we called them the ``global'' quantities - that cannot be accounted for by the same quantities for the individual systems - we called them the ``local'' ones.
-We performed the analysis for the non-Markovian evolutions as well as for the Markovian one for the local dynamics.
-To this end, we considered and analyzed the difference between the global and the sum of the local quantities, and termed them as heat current deficit and entropy production rate deficit.
-In particular, we found that the time-integrated heat current deficit - the ``total'' heat current deficit - can in certain instances have a complementary relation with the entanglement between the two systems in the time-evolved state.
+We inquired about the response of these quantities when we go from a Markovian evolution to a non-Markovian one.
+We considered a collection of non-Markovian evolutions by looking at the reduced dynamics of a single system between two interacting systems, where the duo is immersed in a heat bath and collectively undergoing a Markovian evolution.
+The collection of non-Markovian evolutions is generated by choosing several paradigmatic examples of the interaction Hamiltonians acting on the two systems.
+The Markovian limit of the dynamics is obtained by choosing to ignore the existence of the other system when examining any system's evolution.
+It may be noted that the Markovian limit thus obtained is equivalent to the non-Markovian case when the latter's systems are not interacting.
+We checked the non-Markovianity of the evolutions by using the methods of Breuer et al. and Rivas et al. We were interested in understanding the part of the heat current and entropy production rate of the entirety of the two systems (we called them the global quantities) that cannot be accounted for by the same quantities for the individual systems (we called them the local quantities).
+We performed the analysis for the non-Markovian evolutions as well as for the Markovian evolution for the local dynamics.
+To this end, we considered and analyzed the differences between the global and the sum of the local quantities and referred them as the heat current deficit and entropy production rate deficit.
+The obtained relations involving these quantities, along with being useful in obtaining their quantitative estimates, are also important to indicate the connection of a thermodynamic quantity (a deficit) with information-theoretic quantities, such as entanglement and quantum mutual information.
+In particular, we found that the time-integrated heat current deficit, i.e., the total heat current deficit, can in certain instances have a complementary relation with the entanglement between the two systems in the time-evolved state.